python/mypy/docs/source/config_file.rst

 ``ignore_error_codes`` (comma-separated list of strings)
     Ignore errors with these error codes in given files or directories.
+    See :option:`--ignore-error-codes <mypy --ignore-error-codes>` for
-    See :option:`--ignore-error-codes` for more details.
+    more details.

 Incremental mode